carlmjohnson/stdin/README.md

 stdin
 =====

-stdin is a simple utility to make it even easier to read in lines of text in Golang.
-Require Go 1.1.
+**stdin** is a simple utility to make it even easier to read in lines of text in Golang.

+Requires Go 1.1.

+Usage:

+	import "github.com/earthboundkid/stdin"

+	func f() {
+		for line := range stdin.Lines() {
+			//Do something.
+		}
+	}